 As a busy professional, your real estate agent wants to make that you are serious about purchasing a new home.

-One of the best ways of demonstrating this commitment is to arrive at your first meeting with your real estate agent with a copy of a mortgage pre-approval letter.
-In fact, today, many real estate professionals hesitate to work with potential home buyers unless they come equipped with a mortgage pre-approval letter.
+One of the best ways of demonstrating this commitment is to arrive at your first meeting with a copy of a mortgage pre-approval letter.
+Today, many real estate professionals hesitate to work with potential home buyers unless they come equipped with a mortgage pre-approval letter.

 The housing market is improving across the country.
-Depending on the area where you want to move, you could find that there is some competition for homes located in highly-desirable neighborhoods.
+Depending on the area you want to move to, you could find that there is competition for homes located in desirable neighborhoods.